-Matthew Shepard Laid To Rest At National Cathedral
+'You Are Safe Now': Matthew Shepard Laid To Rest At National Cathedral

-On a chilly night in Wyoming 20 years ago this month, a young man named Matthew Shepard was beaten and left to die.
-Shepard was gay, and his killing was widely seen as a crime of hate.
+Matthew Shepard, the young gay man brutally killed on a chilly night in Wyoming 20 years ago this month, was finally laid to rest at Washington National Cathedral on Friday.
+A reflective, music-filled service offered stark contrast to the anti-gay protests that marred his funeral two decades ago.

-Friday, his ashes will be placed in a crypt at the Washington National Cathedral.

-A public service at the cathedral was led by the Right Rev. Mariann Edgar Budde, Episcopal bishop of Washington and the Right Rev. Gene Robinson, the first openly gay man elected a bishop in the Episcopal Church.
-It will be followed by a private interment service for the Shepard family.
+The public remembrance at the filled 4,000-seat cathedral was led by the Right Rev. Mariann Edgar Budde, Episcopal bishop of Washington, and the Right Rev. Gene Robinson, the first openly gay man elected a bishop in the Episcopal Church.
+After, his ashes were interred at the cathedral's crypt in a private family ceremony.

-Shepard's parents' requested that their sons ashes be interred at the cathedral only after deciding against other burial sites for fear they may be desecrated.
+Robinson was emotional throughout the public ceremony, tearfully addressing the large crowd.
+"For Matthew to come back to church," he said, "is a remarkable step forward."

-Robinson tearfully welcomed attendees, especially those who are LGBT, saying "many of you have been hurt by your own religious communities, and I want to welcome you back."
+He extended a particular welcome to attendees who are LGBT, saying, "Many of you have been hurt by your own religious communities, and I want to welcome you back."

-"For Matthew to come back to church ... is a remarkable step forward," he said.
+Shepard's parents' requested that their sons ashes be interred at the cathedral after 20 years of reluctance.
+They feared his gravesite would be desecrated.

-Shepard's father Dennis thanked the crowd for attending.
-"Matthew loved the church," he said, "he loved the fact that it was a safe place for anyone who wanted to enter."
+"Matthew loved the church," said Shepard's father, Dennis.
+"He loved the fact that it was a safe place for anyone who wanted to enter."

 "It's so important that we now have a home for Matt ...
 A home that is safe from haters.
 A home that he loved dearly."

 Robinson also offered lengthy praise of Shepard's parents, who have devoted their lives to activism and created a foundation in their son's name.
-"By the grace of God, they decided they were going to turn this horrendous event into something good."
+"By the grace of God," he said, "they decided they were going to turn this horrendous event into something good."

+"Gently rest in this place, you are safe now.
+Matthew, welcome home," Robinson said.

 In October 1998, Shepard was beaten unconscious by two men he had encountered in a bar in Laramie, Wyo.
 After robbing him, the men left 21-year-old Shepard tied to a fence on the outskirts of town.
 Eighteen hours passed before he was found by passing bicyclists.
 He died from his injuries five days later without regaining consciousness.